-This is where you have to be careful as picking an autoresponder that does not have all the features you require could leave you learning a product.
-Using the product, then realising you can’t complete the tasks you hopped to.
+This is where you have to be careful as picking an autoresponder that does not have all the features you require could leave you learning then using the product only to realise…

 Campaigns Vs. Automation – Drip Knowledge Base

 Now you have your campaign flow created.
-You would now set up each flow in your autoresponder which may be different depending on the autoresponder service you chose.
+Time to set up each flow in your autoresponder which may be different depending on the autoresponder service you chose.

 Do Drip Campaigns Really Work?

-Drip campaigns work well but providing they are set up correctly.
+Drip campaigns work well providing they are set up correctly.

-The thing is, when you set up a drip campaign you have to use tracking, the reason for tracking is not all emails are equal and you want to use tracking to see what emails get high interest and emails that don’t.
+The reason for tracking is not all emails are equal and you want to use tracking to see what emails get the high interest and emails that don’t.

 Here’s some great book on Amazon if you want to learn more:-

-It’s this observation and stats that over time will tell you what working best for your audience which becomes your writing style.
+It’s this observation and stats that over time will tell you what’s working best for your audience which becomes your writing style.

 As you need to get your writing style working well!
 To get a high response rate.